noahgift/rust-multiplayer-roulette-game/README.md

-## rrgmae: Rustacean Roullete Game
+## rrgame: Rustacean Roullete Game

 A Rust client server game for the terminal that lets you play the Roulette casino game with your friends.